dshawul/NebulaSEM/paper/paper.md

 ## Oct-tree cell-based AMR
 Modeling of the atmosphere is challenging in that a range of spatial and temporal scales are involved [@stefanick1981].
-Adaptive Mesh Refinement (AMR) provides the tool to address multi-scale phenomenon efficiently by focusing resources where they are needed.
+Adaptive Mesh Refinement (AMR) provides the tool to address multi-scale phenomena efficiently by focusing resources where they are needed.
 NebulaSEM implements oct-tree cell-based AMR using the forest-of-octrees approach pioneered in [@p4est].
 The `AmrIteration` class provides a high-level interface to enable AMR for any solver written using the library.
 A single loop enclosing the timestep iterations and declaration of fields involved in the PDE is enough to provide AMR